lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 programs on.
 Details for how to access the server can be found on the [lecture 1 page](https://lgw2.github.io/teaching/csci112-spring-2023/lectures/lecture1/).

-### Advice from previous students

-At the end of the semester, I ask students what their advice for students who will be taking this class in the future is.
-[Here's](https://docs.google.com/document/d/1_LzKcU1-jvHh8P8MJaxYzXBP0dJPxXOIVVaayRhDVKk/edit?usp=sharing) the compiled advice.
-There are some changes to the course this semester, but a lot of the advice is still relevant.

 ### Optional open lab and TAs

 There is an optional open lab on Fridays in Roberts Hall 111 from noon to 4pm.